 What have we learned

-Although cases of COVID-19 are currently dropping in many places we must stay prepared for a potential increase in cases in the fall and winter.
-Dr. Susanna Price10, President of the Acute Cardiovascular Care Association and practising out of the Royal Brompton in London, UK, urges the following:
+Dr. Susanna Price10, President of the Acute Cardiovascular Care Association and practicing out of the Royal Brompton in London, UK, urges the following:

 - Don’t forget non-COVID-19 patients!